Showing posts with label Other. Show all posts

 Aesthetics 80s-Style!

 The scrolling-crime parts are excellent!!
-Each building is packed with incredible attention to detail: litter, traps, graffiti, broken plaster, damaged floors, dead bodies, loot and traps.
-It's basically the perfect environment for the Michael Winner movies!!
+Each building is packed with incredible attention to detail: litter, traps, graffiti, broken plaster, damaged floors, dead bodies, loot, and traps.
+It's the perfect environment for the Michael Winner movies!!
 Enemy sprites are nicely animated and detailed, even down to their spikey punk hair.
 Okay, the scrolling could have been better but at least the developers didn't wimp out with push/flick.

 It's fun, fun, fun and looks/sounds the part.
-So, one more screenshot of me getting promoted...
+So one more screenshot of me getting promoted...

 Promotion leads to better gameplay with many more baddies all too willing to challenge me!